trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 1. Log in to the Trader Workstation
 2. Open the Global Configuration by selecting the Cog Wheel icon in the top right corner
-3. Navigate to the “Messages” section on the left.
+3. Navigate to the Ã¢â‚¬Å“MessagesÃ¢â‚¬Â section on the left.
 4. **Carefully read each message before disabling it**.
 You can then disable the warning by unchecking the box on the right of the message description.

 ### Modifying Precautionary Settings

 1. Log in to the Trader Workstation
 2. Open the Global Configuration by selecting the Cog Wheel icon in the top right corner
-3. Navigate to the “Presets” section on the left
+3. Navigate to the Ã¢â‚¬Å“PresetsÃ¢â‚¬Â section on the left
 4. Select the instrument(s) you are trading
-5. **Carefully read each setting before making changes to it.** You may modify the values inside the “Precautionary Settings” settings to  be more or less restrictive.
-You may also set the value to ‘0’ to  disable the precaution entirely.
+5. **Carefully read each setting before making changes to it.** You may modify the values inside the Ã¢â‚¬Å“Precautionary SettingsÃ¢â‚¬Â settings to  be more or less restrictive.
+You may also set the value to Ã¢â‚¬Ëœ0Ã¢â‚¬â„¢ to  disable the precaution entirely.

 ### Order Placement ConsiderationsCopy Location